DigitalWoven/utstamp-cli/README.md

 ### Usage instructions:

 The main script is utstamp.py.
 Run with `./utstamp.py [options]`.
 To see help, run `./utstamp.py -h`.

 There are two subcommands supported by the utstamp.py script, `stamp` and `query`.

+* Stamp

+Stamp text: `./utstamp.py stamp -s "i am the text."`
-Running `./utstamp.py stamp FILE` will stamp the given file, and running `./utstamp.py stamp -r DIRECTORY` will stamp all files in the directory.
+Stamp a given file: `./utstamp.py stamp FILE`
+Stamp all files in the directory: `./utstamp.py stamp -r DIRECTORY`

 For additional options, view help with `./ustamp.py stamp -h`.

+* Query

-Running `./utstamp.py query HASH` will query for a stamp with the given HASH.
+Query hash:  `./utstamp.py query HASH`
 For additional options, view help with `./ustamp.py query -h`.

 ### Testing instructions: